Education & Workforce Development

 LEADERSHIP IN ACTION

-The Partnership collaborated with Department of Education to help shape the plan for $1.5 million added to the FY 2017 city budget to fund a demonstration of how intermediary organizations can play a more meaningful role in the CTE delivery system.
-This new structure will engage nonprofit intermediaries to help scale employer commitments to internships and other work experience opportunities for new and existing CTE programs.
+The Partnership collaborated with Department of Education to develop a demonstration model of how intermediary organizations can play a more meaningful role in the CTE delivery system.
+This new structure engages nonprofit intermediaries to help scale employer commitments to internships and other work experience opportunities for new and existing CTE programs.
+To date, 3,000 high school students have been placed in internships aligned with their course of study, working with more than 600 employers across eight industries.

-The Partnership was a leading force in promoting mayoral control and advocating for its extension.
+The Partnership is a leading force in promoting mayoral control and advocating for its extension.

 The Partnership was a key advocate pushing for the New York state’s Board of Regents to establish multiple pathways to graduation for high school students.
 These multiple pathways encourage career-oriented studies and give students a practical skillset to help prepare them for college and the workforce.